 Thermo-mechanical Finite Element Analysis

-ADINA TMC is primarily used for coupled thermo-mechanical problems.
+ADINA TMC is used to solve coupled thermo-mechanical problems in solids and structures, and fluid-structure interactions.
 The program can handle fully coupled problems where the thermal solution affects the structural solution and the structural solution also affects the thermal solution.
 As well, ADINA TMC can handle one-way coupling where only one of the two physics fields affects the other.

 The following mechanical to thermal coupling effects can be included:

 - Internal heat generation due to plastic deformations or viscous effects